kirthana1181/OpenLane_Workshop/Day2/Floorplan.md

 # 1. To run the floorplan
-- In the TCL interactive, give command:'%run_floorplan'
+- In the TCL interactive, give command:'% run_floorplan'
 - Precendence order : skywater pdk('sky130A_fd_sc_hd_config.tcl'), 'config.tcl'(under 'designs/runs'), 'README.md'(mentioned below)
 <img width="948" height="475" alt="image" src="https://github.com/user-attachments/assets/6f100259-637a-439a-81f6-8975c5927598" />

 # 2. The floorplan information directory under 'openlane/configurations'
 - The following image describes the output of the command: 'less README.md', which displays the variables that can be set during synthesis flow, floorplan, and other steps of the VLSI-design flow.
 (For this 'openlane'>'configuration'>'README.md')